astra-timinikey/eekhue-core/growth/index.md

   - ""
 ---

-# ⚔️ RE:equip – Equipping the Psyche

-Individuation is not only inner reflection —
-it is also about **choosing what you carry** into life.
+## What Will You Carry?

+Every great hero faces the same questions:
+*What mask will you wear?*
+*What power will you wield?*
+*Who will walk beside you?*

-Carl Jung described individuation as:
+Carl Jung described individuation as three key encounters:
 - **Integrating the Persona** → Loosening the mask, allowing authenticity.
 - **Assimilating the Shadow** → Befriending what we once denied.
 - **Encountering the Anima/Animus** → Reconciling the inner Other, finding balance.

-In RE:equip, these appear as the **armor, weapons, and companions** you equip along your journey.
+In RE:equip, these aren’t abstract ideas —
+they become your **armor, weapons, and companions**.
+The gear you choose shapes the journey you take.

 ---